-The IAR Embedded Workbench IDE can identify and access any:

-- Installed third-party version control system that conforms to the Source Code Control (SCC) interface published by Microsoft corporation, see Interacting with SCC-compatible systems, page 88. - Files that are in a Subversion (SVN) working copy, see Interacting with Subversion, page 89.
+The IAR Embedded Workbench IDE can identify and access any files that are in a Subversion (SVN) working copy, see Interacting with Subversion, page 95.

-From within the IDE you can connect an IAR Embedded Workbench project to an external SCC or SVN project, and perform some of the most commonly used operations.
+From within the IDE you can connect an IAR Embedded Workbench project to an external SVN project, and perform some of the most commonly used operations.